How to build a Hubspot AI chatbot

 Ever feel like you're trying to manage way too many conversations all at once?
 In today's busy world, people really expect quick answers, whether it's the middle of the workday or late at night.
 This is where chatbots become incredibly useful, acting like helpful team members who are ready to assist around the clock.
 And with AI joining the party, these aren't just simple bots following a script anymore; they can actually understand things better and give more helpful responses.

-HubSpot, a platform many businesses already use for keeping track of customers and running marketing campaigns, offers tools to build these conversational helpers.
-They started with more basic bots that just followed rules, but HubSpot has been adding AI features to make them smarter over time.
+HubSpot, a mature and reliable platform many businesses already use for keeping track of customers and running marketing campaigns, offers powerful tools to build these conversational helpers.
+They started with helpful bots that followed rules, and HubSpot has been adding impressive AI features to make them even smarter over time.

-This guide is here to help you walk through building a chatbot using HubSpot’s Chatflows tool.
-We’ll cover everything from getting things set up to figuring out how the conversation should flow, and we’ll point out where HubSpot’s AI features fit in.
-We’ll also chat a bit about how specialized AI solutions, like eesel AI, can take support automation even further, especially if you’re looking for deeper smarts and more flexibility than what’s built into HubSpot.
+This guide is here to help you walk through building a chatbot using HubSpot's Chatflows tool.
+We'll cover everything from getting things set up to figuring out how the conversation should flow, and we'll point out where HubSpot's AI features fit in.
+We'll also chat a bit about how specialized AI solutions, like eesel AI, can work as a complementary add-on to take support automation even further, especially if you're looking for additional flexibility that works alongside HubSpot.

 What you'll need to get started